Patricia Hayes: Personal life

 She was the mother of British actor Richard O'Callaghan (born Richard Brooke) by her marriage to Valentine Brooke, whom she divorced.
 She never remarried.
 She was formerly the head of the British Catholic Stage Guild, which her son later chaired.

 She was awarded an OBE in 1987.

 Death

-Patricia Hayes died in September, 1998 in Puttenham, Surrey, but she appeared posthumously in the 2002 film Crime and Punishment which had been filmed in 1993, but delayed because of a legal case.
+Patricia Hayes died in September 1998 in Puttenham, Surrey.
+She appeared posthumously in the 2002 film Crime and Punishment which had been filmed in 1993, but delayed because of a legal case.
 She is buried at Watts Cemetery, Compton, Surrey.